containers/podman/troubleshooting.md

 #### Solution

+Newer versions of Podman (2.0 or greater) support running init based containers with a different SELinux labels, which allow the container process access to the cgroup file system.
+This feature requires container-selinux-2.132 or newer versions.

-SELinux provides a boolean `container_manage_cgroup`, which allows container processes to write to the cgroup file system.
+Prior to Podman 2.0, the SELinux boolean `container_manage_cgroup` allows container processes to write to the cgroup file system.
 Turn on this boolean, on SELinux separated systems, to allow systemd to run properly in the container.
+Only do this on systems running older versions of Podman.

 `setsebool -P container_manage_cgroup true`